-Applicants must be sponsored by an Australian employer to fill a genuine job vacancy in the employer's business.
+An Australian employer can only sponsor applicants to fill a genuine job vacancy in the employer's business.
 These workers can be from outside Australia or living in Australia on a temporary visa.
 There are three streams for which a potential migrant can apply.